Signum/workaround-astro-starlight/src/content/docs/ispmail-trixie/140-install-packages.md

     crowdsec crowdsec-firewall-bouncer unattended-upgrades
 ```

-While the server is downloading and installing the packages, let me give you a quick explanation:
+While the server is downloading and installing the packages, let me give you a quick explanation of each package:

 - postfix-sqlite \
   Postfix is the MTA (mail transport agent) that speaks SMTP to send and receive emails.
-This package allows Postfix to
+This package installs Postfix with support for SQLite databases.
-  access SQLite databases.
 - dovecot \
   Dovecot manages the emsrc/content/docs/ispmail-trixie/140-install-packages.mdx emails using IMAP.
   - -lmtpd \